 We’ve been working on the game for two years and expect development on Episode One to be complete in 2016.
 It is my hope that when we’re done, we’ll have made a game that captures the excitement and adventure of going on a journey, but one that also reflects on some of the harsher realities of life in an honest and interesting way.
 From the beginning this has been a project inspired by the experiences of my life and I look forward to sharing them with you in the coming years.

 Whale Hammer Games is a three person indie developer based out of Canberra Australia.
 We founded the company in July 2013 with the goal of creating fun games that address real world issues in interesting and meaningful ways.

 Peter is a published travel writer and award winning creative writer.
 He enjoys traveling off the beaten track.

 Tom graduated from the Australian National University with a Bachelor of IT in 2012.

-Writer and artist with a ba/bva in art history and curatorship focusing on photomedia and film.
+Adriana is a writer and artist with a BA/BVA in art history and curatorship focusing on photomedia and film.

 Hannah is a writer, director and actress in her final year of a Bachelor of Performing Arts degree from the Australian institute of Music (Dramatic Arts).

 We’re always up for interviews, previews, or anything else that involves us talking to you.
 Click below to visit our PressKit().